Dental Bridges in Denver, CO

 What Are the Types of Dental Bridges?

 Dental bridges are a time-tested and common solution for replacing missing teeth.
 There are a few different dental bridge options available, and we’ll help you determine which bridge best suits you and your particular dental needs.
 For more information on each type of dental bridge we offer, refer to the list below:

 As the most popular type of dental bridge, a traditional option is used when a patient has natural teeth or existing implants on either side of the missing tooth space.
 They are lightweight, small, and provide optimal chewing comfort.

 This type of bridge is used when there is only one anchor tooth to support the missing tooth or teeth.
 In this case, two prosthetic teeth are fused together with one of the prosthetics (a crown) fitting over an existing tooth near the gap.

-- Maryland dental bridges – Also known as a resin-bonded bridge, this type is designed with plastic teeth and metal attachments.
+Also known as maryland bridges, this type is designed with plastic teeth and metal attachments.
 These metal attachments wing off either side of the prosthetic tooth and are bonded to a patient’s existing teeth.
 This is a more cost-effective and minimally-invasive bridge option.

 Composite bridges are a cost-effective and quick solution to replacing a missing tooth.
 A composite bonding material will be placed directly into the missing space as a more temporary solution.